Milnor fibre boundary of a non-isolated surface singularity: Motivations, goals and results

-Using this principle, in \cite{eredeti} we determined the {\em links} of members of the Iomdin series, i.e. the links of isolated singularities $f+g^k$ (where $k\gg0$).
-In that work the key new ingredient was the construction of a special graph $\gc$, dual to a curve configuration ${\mathcal C}$ in an embedded resolution of $V_{fg}\subset \bfc^3$ localized above a `wedge neighbourhood' of $\Delta_1$ (for the terminology and more comments see (\ref{why}) as well).
+Using this principle, in \cite{eredeti} we determined the {\em links} of members of the Iomdin series, that is, the links of isolated singularities $f+g^k$ for $k\gg0$.
+In that work the key new ingredient was the construction of a special graph $\gc$, dual to a curve configuration ${\mathcal C}$ in an embedded resolution of $V_{fg}\subset \bfc^3$ localized above a `wedge neighbourhood' of $\Delta_1$ (for the terminology and more comments see \ref{why}). \ix{curve configuration $\C$} \ix{wedge neighbourhood}

 The point is that the very same graph $\gc$ not only contains all the information necessary to determine the links of the Iomdin series (and the correction terms $i(f)-i(f+g^k)$ for several invariants $i$), but it is the right object to determine $\partial F$ as well.